How to Find a Product Manager Job

 How to Look for Product Manager Jobs

-The explosion of product management as a field has meant that many well-known job searching websites now display product manager jobs as well.
+The explosion of product management as a field has meant that many well-known job searching now displays product manager jobs as well.

 LinkedIn, Glassdoor, AngelList, Hired, Indeed, and Monster are all great job search sites that will enable you to get started with testing your hypothesis.
 Pick one and conduct a search that aligns with your hypothesis.
 For example, I might type in something like “fintech product manager” to confirm or disprove my hypothesis that I provide unique value in fintech.

 Why do I advocate for targeting?
-I advocate for targeting because if you try to shotgun across dozens or hundreds of organizations, you’ll lose rigor on testing your hypothesis.
+I advocate for targeting because if you try to shotgun across dozens or hundreds of organizations, you’ll lose rigor in testing your hypothesis.

 You’ll fall into the trap of thinking like a candidate because you’ll be focused on playing a numbers game, rather than focusing on how to prove that you’re going to provide value for a specific organization that you're interested in.